 Ring All Queue

-The Ring All queue is the most basic type of call queue, and it works by ringing all the available agents at the same time.
-The call will be answered by the first available agent who picks up.
-This queue type is best suited for organizations that have a small team of agents, or when the incoming call volume is low.
+The Ring All queue is the fundamental type of call queue.
+It operates by simultaneously ringing all available agents.
+The call is answered by the first available agent who picks up.
+This queue type is ideal for organizations with a small team of agents or when the incoming call volume is low.
+It ensures that every agent has an equal chance to answer calls promptly.

 Round Robin (Longest Idle) Queue